jussihyva/n-puzzle/README.md

 ./bin/n_puzzle -h

->Reply should be something like this:
+>Help printout should be printed
-11:14:04.199 ERROR src/arg_parser.c:17: Unknown parameter: -h

 ## 4. Use cases